-Satisfactory academic progress is defined as proceeding toward successful completion of degree requirements.
-The Rogers State University Office of Financial Aid is required by federal regulation and state policy to determine whether a student is meeting the requirements.
-The official record of the RSU Registrar is reviewed to determine student compliance with SAP.
+Satisfactory academic progress (SAP) is defined as proceeding toward successful completion of degree requirements.
+The Rogers State University Office of Financial Aid is required by federal regulation and state policy to determine whether a student is meeting the progress requirements.
+The official record of the RSU Registrar is reviewed to determine student compliance with the SAP policy.
+For this policy, SAP standards are the same for all categories of students, including those registered with Accessibility and Disability Resources.

-This policy pertains only to recipients of federal and state assistance, including Oklahoma Promise.
-A recipient of an RSU provided scholarship, tuition waiver, or athletic grantin-aid must meet the eligibility requirements of the respective program.
-Satisfactory Academic Progress (SAP) standards are the same for all categories of students, including those registered with Disability Services.
+The policy pertains only to recipients of federal and state assistance including Oklahoma Promise.
+A recipient of RSU provided scholarship, tuition waiver or athletic grantin-aid must meet the eligibility requirements of the respective programs.
+It is possible that a student could have two different SAP reviews based on the financial aid awarded to them.

-The academic year at Rogers State University consists of fall, spring, and summer terms.
-Rogers State University conducts the official evaluation of SAP at the end of the Spring term of each academic year.
-All previous terms of enrollment will be included in the measurement of SAP.
-Terms in which the student was enrolled during the evaluated academic year are included in the evaluation, regardless of whether the student received federal or state funding during the time of enrollment.
+The academic year at Rogers consists of fall, spring, and summer terms.
+The Office of Financial Aid conducts the official evaluation of SAP at the end of each of these semesters.
+All previous terms of enrollment at RSU will be used in the evaluation of SAP.
+The term in which the students was enrolled is used in the evaluation of SAP, regardless of whether the student received federal or state funding during that period of enrollment.